How does the heart work?

 - Medication to regulate heart rhythm and speed

-- Catheter ablation If medication does not have the desired effect, your doctor may recommend catheter ablation.
+If medication does not have the desired effect, your doctor may recommend catheter ablation.
 This is a minimally invasive treatment, which works by destroying the cells that are causing an irregular heartbeat.
-There are two catheter ablation options available: cryoballoon ablation and radiofrequency ablation.
+There are two catheter ablation options available: Cryoballoon ablation and radiofrequency ablation.